Inc44/dotfiles/COMMAND.md

 - `-ss float`: Specify the start time for trimming, seeking to the given time position before starting to process the file
 - `-t float`: Set the duration of the output file
 - `-y`: Overwrite output files without asking
+- `-disposition:a:0 default`: Set the first audio stream as the default
+- `-disposition:a:1 none`: Set the second audio stream as non-default
 - `-filter_complex|vf`: Apply complex video filters
     - `[file0][file1] overlay=240:250[output0]`: Overlay `file1` over `file0` and output to `output1`
     - `"[file0:v] [file0:a] [file1:v] [file1:a] concat=n=2:v=1:a=1 [output0v] [output0a]"`: Concatenate two sets of video and audio streams